espressif/arduino-esp32/docs/en/installing.rst

 ********************************

 To use the actual Arduino ESP32, you need to change your project *platformio.ini* accordingly.
-The following configuration uses the not official Platformio community version pioarduino and the latest Arduino core from the pioarduino GitHub repository:
+The following configuration uses the community version pioarduino and the latest Arduino core from the pioarduino GitHub repository:

 .. code-block:: bash